Vacation Safely at Chautauqua

 Daily, 8 a.m.–8 p.m.

 - Bestor Plaza Visitors Center:

 Daily, 9 a.m.–5 p.m.

 - Amphitheater Screen House:

 Sunday–Friday, 9 a.m.–11 a.m., and prior to select lectures or performances, generally those where larger crowds are expected

 In all other venues and activities, including foodservice, shops, galleries and other public amenities, the following restrictions have been lifted:

 - Social distancing requirements

-- Masking requirements for vaccinated staff and patrons.
+- Masking requirements for vaccinated patrons.
 Unvaccinated individuals are required to follow CDC guidance regarding masking, which can be found at this link.
 Any individual can of course choose to wear a mask at their own discretion.